 There are shared male and female bathrooms in the campsite, which are very clean.
 See here to find out more.

 - Duration: 24 hours

-It’s only a 90-minute drive from Dubai and there’s barely any traffic on the way.
-It’s very easy to get there just by driving straight down Sheikh Zayed Road.
+It’s only a 90-minute drive from Dubai, and there’s barely any traffic on the way via Sheikh Zayed Road.

-Alternatively, you can prearrange a trip with a popular tour company who arrange all transportation from Dubai and back.
+Alternatively, you can prearrange a trip with a popular tour company that arranges all transportation from Dubai and back.

 Tours are also great at managing time because there’s a fair bit to see in Abu Dhabi.

 The most iconic tourist attraction is the Sheikh Zayed Grand Mosque.
 It’s one of the largest mosques in the world and has an open-door policy for all non-Muslims.